puzrin/reflow_micro.discarded/doc/heater_assembly.md

 ![](images/heater_inside.jpg)

 You need a peace of aluminum foil with 1cm reserve at every edge.
-It shouls be fat, 0.05mm (50um).
+It should be fat, 0.05mm (50um).
 Such foil is used for sauna thermal insulation, and available in appropriate stores.
 If you can's find it - try foil from food baking forms (straighten it with something round if needed).

 Apply thermal conductive paste to plate, put heater to it's place and stick it temporary with sticky tape.
 Note, paste should be ok at high temperature.
 For example - Thermal Grizzly Kryonaut.

-Cut peace with 1cm reserve from each side and drill inner screw holed with conductor.
+Cut peace with 1cm reserve from each side and drill inner screw holes with conductor.
 Screw it from one side, insert half-huts with tweezers and tighten the screws.
 Then remove sticky tape and install 2 other screws in similar way.